The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Setting and main results

 As mentioned in the introduction, the existing martingale representation results in initially enlarged filtrations have been obtained under the stronger assumption that $\nu_t\sim\lambda$ (see \cite[Theorem 4.3]{GP98}, \cite[Theorem 4.2]{Amen}, \cite[Theorem 3.2]{ABS} and \cite[Proposition 5.3]{CJZ}).
-As shown in the following proposition (proved in Section \ref{proofs_main}), this property can be easily recovered as a special case of the above general results.
+This case corresponds to the following proposition, which can be easily deduced from our general approach, as shown in Section \ref{proofs_main}.

 \begin{prop} Suppose that $\nu_t\sim\lambda$ holds $\prob$-a.s. for all $t\in[0,T]$, for some fixed $T<\infty$.
 If $S=(S_t)_{t\in[0,T]}$ has the strong predictable representation property on $(\Omega,\FF,\prob)$, then $\ud\ptilde:=(q^L_0/q^L_T)\ud\prob$ defines a probability measure $\ptilde\sim\prob$ such that $S\in\mMloc(\ptilde,\GG)$ and $S$ has the strong predictable representation property on $(\Omega,\GG,\ptilde)$. \end{prop}